simon-ziegler/cell-segmentation/README.md

-I am Simon Ziegler, cofounder of the Cladiac GmbH and software developer in the area of machine learning and computer vision.
-Here i want to share some sources.

 This repository is for a python source for cell segmentation in microscopy images.
 The software was tested with those libraries: